kape142/HTTP-2-server/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+See usage for notes on how to use the library in your system.

 ### Prerequisites

 To run a server based on this library you must have [.NET Core Runtime 2.1-Preview2](https://github.com/dotnet/core/blob/master/release-notes/download-archives/2.1.0-preview2-download.md) installed, as this is, as of today, the only version of .NET Core supporting SSL connection with ALPN negotiation.

 ### Installing